z390development/z390/doc/user_guide/zCICS/zcics_app_prog_guide.md

 * INTO(label) and LENGTH(label) are mandatory.
 * LENGTH must point to a 2-byte field.
 * Although MAXLENGTH is not implemented yet, there is an internal maximum length set to the implied length of the INTO label.
 * NOHANDLE is optional.

+#### Conditions (RESP/RESP2)

+* NOTALLOC/0
+* LENGERR/0

 #### Errors